OSGeo/gdal/doc/source/drivers/vector/dxf.rst

 for character recoding.

 In some cases the $DWGCODEPAGE setting in a DXF file will be wrong, or unrecognised by OGR.
+In this case, :config:`DXF_ENCODING` may be used to override what id will be used by OGR in transcoding:

+-  .. config:: DXF_ENCODING

+      An encoding name
-It could be edited manually, or the :decl_configoption:`DXF_ENCODING` configuration variable can be used to override what id will be used by OGR in transcoding.
-The value of DXF_ENCODING should be an encoding name supported by CPLRecode() (i.e. an iconv name), not a DXF $DWGCODEPAGE name.
-Using a DXF_ENCODING name of "UTF-8" will avoid any attempt to recode the text as it is read.
+      supported by :cpp:func:`CPLRecode` (i.e. an iconv name), not a DXF $DWGCODEPAGE name.
+Using a value "UTF-8" will avoid any attempt to recode the text as it is read.

 --------------